w3c/webextensions/proposals/public-suffix.md

 | unicode !== true (default) | example.xn--mgbx4cd0ab |
 | unicode === true           |         example.مليسيا |

-#### 6. Invalid domain parameter
+#### 6. Invalid hostname

-The promises returned by this API's methods should reject with an error if a domain passed as an input parameter meets any of the following criteria:
+The promises returned by this API's methods should reject with an error if a hostname passed as an input parameter meets any of the following criteria:

 * Contains a character that is invalid in an Internationalized Domain Name (IDN) - e.g. symbols, whitespace
-* Is an IP address - IPv4 or IPv6.
-(Avoids `100.200.30.2` and `100.200.31.2` being interpreted as belonging to the same organization.)
-* Is an eTLD itself
-* Is a single domain label, regardless of whether or not it exists in the PSL
 * Is an empty string
 * Is equal to `'.'`
 * Contains empty domain labels (i.e. any occurrences of `'..'`)